shettyg/ovn-docker/docs/INSTALL.Docker.md

 How to Use Open vSwitch with Docker
 ====================================

-This document describes how to use Open vSwitch with Docker 1.7.0 or later.
+This document describes how to use Open vSwitch with Docker 1.9.0 or later.
 This document assumes that you installed Open vSwitch by following [INSTALL.md] or by using the distribution packages such as .deb or .rpm.
 Consult www.docker.com for instructions on how to install Docker.

-Docker 1.7.0 comes with experimental support for multi-host networking.
+Docker 1.9.0 comes with support for multi-host networking.
 Integration of Docker networking and Open vSwitch can be achieved via Open vSwitch virtual network (OVN).

 Setup